-A sneak peek into the next and final book of the Bull Mongoni trilogy, The Word of Tarmok.
+A sneak peek into the second book of the Bull Mongoni trilogy, Sword of the Bull Mongoni.

-The above flow chart shows the evolutionary path of the hominid family starting with 14 million years ago when “Hominidea” walked the earth, the first known hominid and the common ancestor of all the great apes.
+The above flow chart shows the evolutionary path of the hominid family starting with 14 million years ago when “Hominidea” walked the earth, the first known primate precursor of the hominid and the common ancestor of all the great apes.

 The surviving great apes today include humans (genus Homo), chimpanzees and bonobos (genus Pan), gorillas (genus Gorilla), and orangutans (genus Pongo).
 Gibbons (genus Hylobates) are not considered great apes and split off into a separate family of primates earlier (about 18-20 million years ago)

 Now, what is not included on the flow chart above is where the legendary Bull Mongoni fit it.

 According to the Sacred Scrolls of Tarmok as told by Gunner Star to Tyrone Fulton in Rise of the Bull Mongoni and Joe Fenton in Gunner Star, the Bull Mongoni evolved from the Homininae subfamily.

 As you can see above, this subfamily branched off into two distinct tribes approximately 8-10 million years ago.
 One tribe was the Hominini—humans, chimpanzees, and bonobos.
 The second tribe was Gorillini—gorillas.

 The Scrolls of Tamrok speak of a third great ape that branched out from the Homininae subfamily, the tribe known as the Bull Mongoni.